Department of Biological Sciences

 BIO 798.
 Special Problems.
 (1-3 Credits)

 I, II.
-Prerequisite: students must have the independent study proposal form approved by the faculty supervisor and department chair prior to enrollment.
+Prerequisite: Departmental approval; students must have the independent study proposal form approved by the faculty supervisor and department chair prior to enrollment.
 Independent research in the biological sciences, under the guidance of a faculty member, which allows students to design a research problem and make experimental observations and conclusions.
 May be retaken to a maximum of four hours.

 BIO 799.
-Topics in Bio Sciences:_______.
+Topics in Biological Sciences:_______.
 (6 Credits)

 A. Prerequisite: departmental approval.
 Special topics in the biological sciences of current interest to faculty and students may be presented through lecture, discussion, lab and field experiences, and report.
 May be retaken to a maximum of nine hours.
 Provided subject matter differes each time.